datable-be/AI4C_ContentAnalysis/README.md

  100%    443 (longest request)
 ```

 The following command benchmarks 1,000 POST requests with 10 concurrent requests.
-It performs object analysis of a local file (with debug=false in the settings) to limit the benchmark to the content analysis proper:
+It performs object analysis of a local file to limit the benchmark to the content analysis proper:

 ```bash
 echo '{"min_confidence":0.4,"max_objects":10,"source":"example.jpg","service":"internal"}' > post.txt